 Furthermore, what is this so-called revolutionary Search Ads all about?
 Do not worry, I can sense the frustration rising in you as the overwhelming amount of info out there on the World Wide is only but confusing you even further.
 Just take a deep breath and keep on reading as I have tried to highlight as clear as I can and did all the research you would be otherwise forced to do.

 If you feel that this wall of text is too much for you, you can check this guide to get an understanding of Search Ads: https://www.mobileaction.co/blog/apple-search-ads-guide/

-There are two very important points that make Search Ads so important.
+There are two very important points that make Apple Search Ads so important.

-The important point here is that, unlike what most people think Search Ads can be used by businesses of any size as they are claimed by Apple to be much more cheaper than traditional ways of advertising.
-According to Apple, %65-%80 of organic downloads happen after a search and as the Search Ads works on a Cost per Tap method you will only pay when someone taps on your ad.
-With the way that auction system and bidding works, Apple foresees that each tap on your ad will cost roughly 50 cents.
-As %50 percent of those taps ,again estimated by Apple, will result with a download, your ad campaign is expected to cost $1 per download.
+The important point here is that, unlike what most people think Apple Search Ads can be used by businesses of any size as they are claimed by Apple to be much more cheaper than traditional ways of advertising.
+According to Apple, %65-%80 of organic downloads happen after a search and as the Apple Search Ads works on a Cost-per-Tap method you will only pay when someone taps on your ad.
+With the way that auction system and bidding work, Apple foresees that each tap on your ad will cost roughly 50 cents.
+As %50 percent of those taps, again estimated by Apple, will result with a download, your ad campaign is expected to cost $1 per download.

 How Does Apple Search Ads Work?